micah686/VnManager/Notes.md

 ## Notes

 - Secret Ids in SecureStore
-  - FileEnc- Used for file encryption if user doesn't supply password
+  - FileEnc- Used for All file Encryption, different password than database
   - ConnStr- Connection String for LiteDb